Professor Leslie S. Smith: Research Home Page

 Moving on from that there is a new project (which doesn't fund me, but which I'm still working on) at Edinburgh University, aiming to build a MEMS/CMOS microphone with a graphene membrane.

-We have a nice lab (but no picture yet!) with a MOTU828 mark 2 and a PC for sound acquisition at up to 96KSamples/second, 8 channels, and we can generate sounds at the same time.
+We have a nice lab with a variety of equipment for the generation and recording of sound, as well as a Silicon Cochlea from iniLabs, Zurich.
 And we can adjust the reverberance of the room as well.
 We have worked on a comparison between some spike based techniques for ITD estimation and some cross-correlations based techniques, where both are applied at the onseet of sound in a noisy reverberant environment.
 In addition, I'm interested in developing ideas of spike-based features which might be invariant under reverberation, detectable in noise, and composable to enable interpretation over time.

 Research Areas, currently unfunded (but not inactive)